mi-homes/homelabs/README.md

 ## Immich Setup

 Immich is a self-hosted photo and video backup solution.
-This directory contains the Kubernetes configuration files for deploying Immich.
+This directory contains a reusable template-based deployment for Immich that allows easy deployment of multiple instances with different namespaces, domains, and NFS paths.

 ### Prerequisites